Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-setup-sentry-node.md

 sidebar_label: Set Up a Sentry Node
 ---

 This guide assumes you have already set up a validator and would like to make it more resilient and protect against sybil attack or DDoS.
-It has same configuration of the [axiasolar secure validator](https://github.com/axia-tech/axiasolar-secure-validator).
+It has same configuration of the [AXIA secure validator](https://github.com/axia-tech/AXIA-secure-validator).

 In this guide, we will walk you through how to configure a validator that sits inside a VPN.
 The validator only talks to the public facing nodes to isolate it from the internet and reduce the chance of your validator being hacked.